kfarleigh/Moments/README.md

 3. Run moments
 4. Inspect your results
 ## Citing this repository
 If you use any of the resources from this repository please consider citing the following publications.
-The models were developed as a part of [Farleigh et al., 2021](), the optimization routines were developed by [Dr. Daniel Portik](https://github.com/dportik/moments_pipeline) and were originally published in [2017](https://onlinelibrary.wiley.com/doi/abs/10.1111/mec.14266).
+The models were developed as a part of [Farleigh et al., 2021](), the optimization routine was developed by [Dr. Daniel Portik](https://github.com/dportik/moments_pipeline) and was originally published in [2017](https://onlinelibrary.wiley.com/doi/abs/10.1111/mec.14266).

 * Farleigh et al., citation
 * Gutenkunst, R.N., Hernandez, R.D., Williamson, S.H., and C.D.
 Bustamante.
 2009.
 Inferring the joint demographic history of multiple populations from multidimensional SNP frequency data.
 PLoS Genetics 5: e1000695.